jadjoubran/laravel-ng-artisan-generators/README.md

    * **enable**: whether to enable or disable creation of test files
    * **source**: same as `source`, but for test files
 * **misc.auto_import**: enable or disable automatic import in index files.
 * **angular_modules**: configuration for angular root module and submodules.
-If index files are created before or manually, theese settings will help recognize angular modules for automatic import.
-If index file is created on first command run, theese settings will create angular module for you.
+If index files are created before or manually, these settings will help recognize angular modules for automatic import.
+If index file is created on first command run, these settings will create angular module for you.
    * **root**: angular root module.
    * **standalone**: if a module is defined as standalone (i.e.: `angular.module('mymodule', [])`) or is part of a root module (`angular.module('mymodule')`).
 If set to false, `use_prefix`, `prefix` and `suffix` will be ignored and root module name will be used.
    * **prefix** and **suffix**: name of module of the type `prefix.suffix`; i.e.: `app.components`.